kent-map/kent/theatre/canterbury-theatre.md

 In 1898, the ‘Sarah Thorne Dramatic Company’ presented Dion Boucicault’s ‘The Flying Scud’ at the Theatre Royal, Canterbury.
 In the play, the hero, Tom Meredith, the villain Grindley Goodge, the comic lead, Nat Gosling and Katey Rideout obsessively follow the fortunes of the eponymous racehorse, and its preparation for the Epsom races.
 It is from this play where the phrase “I’ve got to see a man about a dog” comes.
 Sarah Thorne, who was manager of the Theatre Royal in Margate, is best known for opening the first acting school in England which later moved to Chatham.

-On Tuesday, May 6th, 1817, Joseph Grimaldi, whose services had been procured by Mr Dowton, played ‘Bob Acres’ in Richard Brinsley Sheridan’s five part comedy, “The Rivals” at Canterbury Theatre.
-Grimaldi came from a family of dancers and had performed as a child at Sadler’s Wells, London.
-Grimaldi sung one of his best loved songs; ‘Tipitywichet’, before playing ‘Scaramouch’ [sic][^ref1] in “DON JUAN or the Libertine Destroyed”.
-Scaramouche was a stock character from commedia dell’arte, an unreliable servant.

-Joseph Grimaldi is remembered as creator of the modern clown, many of his reminiscences are in his memoir, edited by Charles Dickens.
-Thomas Dibdin, also employed in Mrs. Baker’s troupe, recommended Grimaldi for the clown in his successful 1806 pantomime, “Harlequin and Mother Goose”.

 Playbill no. 56 – “Theatre Canterbury, March 11th, 1823, Mr.(Edmund) Kean, for strictly two nights only” as the Duke of Gloucester in “Richard III”.
 William Dowton as Old Mirabel and Charles Kemble as Young Mirabel in a scene from the “Inconstant”. (no copyright, USA)